 abiding by legislated requirements for school exclusion, infectious disease notification and immunisation status recording

 supporting the personal hygiene routines of students, for example, provision of hand hygiene facilities

 ensuring procedures are in place to safely manage the handling of spills of blood and other body fluids or substances.

 Hand hygiene is a general term referring to any action of hand cleansing.
 It includes hand washing with soap and water and using antimicrobial hand rubs (for example, an alcohol-based hand rub).
 For more detailed information about hand hygiene, see: Personal Hygiene in Related policies

 Infectious diseases are diseases caused by pathogenic microorganisms, such as bacteria, viruses, parasites or fungi; the diseases can be spread, directly or indirectly, from one person to another.

-Respiratory hygiene or cough etiquette are terms used to describe infection prevention measures.
+cough etiquette are terms used to describe infection prevention measures.
 Practices include:

-the mouth and nose when coughing or sneezing
+covering the mouth and nose when coughing or sneezing

-using tissues and disposing
+using tissues and disposing of them appropriately

 attending to hand hygiene immediately after coughing, sneezing or blowing nose.